Employee Benefits

 Plan Design & Cost

-Plan designs may differ based on the employment demographics of your employees.
-38% of employees at large Idaho companies enroll in PPO plans, 31% in HMO plans, and 22% in High Deductible Health Plans.
-The plan type determines the breadth of coverage accessible through doctors and hospitals, as well as copays, deductibles, and other elements.
+Employee demographics can affect your plan designs.
+The proportion of employees who enroll in PPO plans is 44%, HMO plans is 7%, and 46% for High Deductible Health Plans.
+The plan type determines the range of coverage available with each healthcare provider and facility, as well as copays, deductibles, and other aspects.

 Tax Advantaged Accounts